The 12 Best Neighborhoods in Knoxville

 Oakwood

 The neighborhood is home to several parks, including Caswell Park and Oakwood Heritage Park.
 While primarily residential, locals do have some restaurant and dining hotspots to enjoy.
-Local schools are among the best in the area and include a magnet Arts & Honors Academy.
+Local public schools are among the best in the area and include a magnet Arts & Honors Academy.

 The homes here have a distinct architectural style and aesthetic for Knoxville housing.
 Many were built between the 1920s and 1950s.
 However, there are also townhomes and condos.
 Oakwood had six listings in October 2022 for a median list price of $270,000.